Station Assembly, Practice, and Safety (Part One)

 Key Takeaways:

-- The IF amplifier is between the filter and the product detector.
+• The RF amplifier is located between the filter and the product detector.

-- It amplifies the filtered intermediate frequency signal.
+• It amplifies the filtered radio frequency signal.

-- Ensures the signal is strong enough for clear demodulation.
+• It ensures the signal is strong enough for clear and accurate demodulation.

 Category: Sec 3-5 Functional layout of SSB/CW receivers